 To change your logo go to the 'Page Master' under the 'Design' menu

-For the very serious foodie the Airds Hotel beckons, just a few minutes up the road (ph 01631 730 535).
-It has been in the Good Food Guide for 30 years, just one of five restaurants to achieve that.
+For the very serious foodie the Airds Hotel beckons, just a few minutes up the road (ph 01631 730 236).
+It has been in the Good Food Guide for 42 years.
 Here you can get one of the best meals in Scotland, and they don't mind too much if you are a wee bit scruffy off a boat (no ties are needed thankfully).
 But maybe the food is a better experience if you stay at the hotel, the effect is rather spoiled by a wet row back to the boat in a strong south westerly wind.
 Then, in 2014, a Michelin star!
+But maybe no longer.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 The top of the original Sgeir Bhuidhe lighthouse

 The Port Appin studio, right by the pier, is run by Alex Gourlay, a landscape artist, and his wife Midge who is a textile designer.
 You can visit by appointment, and buy on-line (ph 01631 730594).
 The pastiche turrets on some of the modern houses by the pier leave something to be desired.

 If you want to nip across to Lismore there is a passenger ferry operating from the pier.
 And you can hire bikes in Port Appin.